eddyluursema/modeltrain/DR4018/DR4018_tester/README.md

 ![can be seen here](./images/DR4018testcircuit.jpg).

 In the situation of a modeltrain a very usefull tip for knowing which wire belongs to which signal (after disconnecting a DR4018) is to use coloured shrinking tube.
-This tip came from a college Theo Goumans from the Modeltrain Department of the Dutch Hobby Computer Club:
+This tip came from a college Theo Goumans from the Modeltrain Department of the Dutch Hobby Computer Club.
+Take also a look at the cable ties and coloured terminal crimps with the same colour as the wires:

 ![zie](./images/DR4018_modeltrainsituation.jpg).